 Edward Meinert is a Chartered Engineer specialising in digital strategy and software engineering.
 Edward is a member of Dr David Brindley's research group, whose focus is on high-impact research in regenerative medicine (cell, gene, immuno-therapies and tissue engineering) and e-health – including medicines optimisation and supply chain security.

 Edward's research portfolio is centred on the use of digital technology in medicine.
-His primary research interests are standards for the architecture of digital health systems and software application development for enhancement of data collection and information dissemination, with a primary aim to improve cost, impact on analytics and adoption.
+His primary research interests are methods for the architecture of digital health systems and software application development for enhancement of data collection and information dissemination, with a primary aim to improve cost, impact on analytics and adoption.
 He is particularly interested in applications to novel regulatory and therapeutic contexts, such as adaptive and long-term trials focused on preventive medicine, where there are significant opportunities to derive insight from improved data analytics and where standards are yet to be established.

 European Institute for Innovation and Technology (EIT) Health, Higher Education Funding Council for England (HEFCE), NHS England, European Institute for Innovation and Technology (EIT) Digital